How much does it cost to install a car stereo?

 You’ll have to remove the old cage first (don’t be tempted to use it, you’ll just end up permanently wedging your new stereo in the car), then fit the new one.
 Using a screwdriver, bend down the internal metal prongs on the cage to secure it.

-Not quite.
 Connect all of the leads – including the aerial lead – and check that the new stereo functions properly, especially the digital reception.
 If the stereo has Bluetooth, try connecting your phone and streaming some music or making a phone call to check for clarity.
 You could also try using Apple CarPlay or Android Auto at this point.

 Some cars might need you to swap the live and ignition live wired around.
 Handily, most new stereos come with a harness that has a plug on the red live and yellow ignition live wires so you can swap them around if needs be.

 Everything works!
-Now can I fit it?
+Can I finally fit it into place?

 Yes.
 Push the radio into the new cage until it clicks.
 Do not force it.
 Make sure no wires are caught.

-Not quite!
 Fit the surround and the stereo face, and then that’s it, the hard part is done.
 If you haven't done so already, consult the manual to work out how to use all of your stereo's new features.